Automotive industry in Indonesia: History

 The first motor vehicle to arrive in Indonesia is reported to have been a German Hildebrand & Wolfmüller two-cylinder motorcycle, brought in by Briton John C Potter who was a machinist at the Oemboel Sugar Factory in Probolinggo, East Java.
 The first car arrived shortly thereafter, an 1894 Benz Viktoria belonging to Pakubuwono X, the Susuhunan of Surakarta.

 Local production of automobiles began in 1964, originally with SKD assembly of imported cars and commercial vehicles.

+Some motor vehicle building activities did take place before independence: Between 1901 and 1903, Max Wenkel is reported to have built some Wenkelmobil cars.
+In 1927, N.V.
+General Motors was set up in Tanjung Priok and started assembling cars and trucks.
+N.V.
+Demmo started making DKW-engined, three-wheeled vehicles in Surabaya in the 1930s.

 Government programs

 From 1969, the National Plan for Industrial Development was aimed at substituting imports in all areas of manufacture.
 A series of laws were enacted in the following years to create this situation, affecting passenger cars as well as commercial vehicles.
 Gradual limitations on CBU vehicle imports were introduced, reaching a complete ban on CBUs by 1974.
-A localization program commenced with Decree no. 307 of 1976, which led to other decrees designed to minimize its harmful impacts.
+A localization program commenced with Decree no. 307 of 1976.
+This law included a provision requiring the bodies for cargo vehicles of a one-ton capacity or less to be made locally beginning in 1978.
+The new law then led to a series of subsequential decrees designed to minimize its harmful impacts.

 Beginning in 1980, new rules were also enacted to inhibit the sprawl of brands, with the government limiting local assembly to 71 models of 42 different makes.
 All assemblers and agents were to be forced into eight separate groups manufacturing everything except engines.
 Engines were to be supplied by separate corporations.
 GAAKINDO, made up in large part of small pribumi operations, was opposed to these programs and also had an outspokenly anti-Chinese leader from 1981 to 1984.
 The companies most in favor of localization were the large Chinese firms like the Liem Group and PT Astra Motor.

-In 1981, the Government declared that no engine built in Indonesia was to be of less than one liter's displacement by 1985.
+In 1981 the government declared that no engine built in Indonesia was to be of less than one liter's displacement by 1985.
 As a result, manufacturers of local microvans and trucks scrambled to install larger engines.
 Daihatsu and Suzuki already manufactured suitable engines for other vehicles, but Mitsubishi did not and used a Daihatsu engine for a few years, while Honda withdrew from the mini pick-up/microvan segment.
 In October 1982, the VAT on certain diesel vehicles were raised dramatically.
-Diesel sedans and station wagons, as well as diesel off-roaders, were hit with a 40 percent VAT, while light commercial vehicles (Category 1) in the form of small trucks, pickups, and passenger vans received a twenty per cent VAT.
+Diesel sedans and station wagons, as well as diesel off-roaders, were hit with a 40 per cent VAT, while light commercial vehicles (Category 1) in the form of small trucks, pickups, and passenger vans received a twenty per cent VAT.
 Some commentators expected this to spell the end of diesel vehicles in Indonesia.